Topology behind topological insulators: Time reversal symmetry in crystals

 called Bloch functions, the electronic states are given by a solution to the eigenvalue problem

 The eigenvalue $E_n(k)$ of the Bloch Hamiltonian $H(k)$, called the $n$-th band function, is a continuous function of the crystal momentum $k\in\B$ for each $n=0,1,2,\cdots$.

-Topological insulators are crystalline systems invariant under time reversal.
-Electronic states of such systems, in addition to being irreducible representations of $\trgr$, form a representation of the finite group generated by the time reversal operator $\T$.
-Assuming that the time evolution of an eigenstate $\psi_n(x,k)$ of the Hamiltonian $H$ with eigenvalue $E$ is given by $e^{iEt}\psi_n(x,k)$, with $E$ positive, in conformity with the time-dependent Schr\"odinger equation, the time reversal operator is taken to be anti-unitary, that is an endomorphism of the Hilbert space $\mathcal{H}$ mapping the inner product to its complex conjugate.
+Topological insulators are crystalline systems invariant under time-reversal.
+Electronic states of such systems, in addition to being irreducible representations of $\trgr$, form a representation of the finite group generated by the time-reversal operator $\T$.
+Assuming that the time evolution of an eigenstate $\psi_n(x,k)$ of the Hamiltonian $H$ with eigenvalue $E$ is given by $e^{iEt}\psi_n(x,k)$, with $E$ positive, in conformity with the time-dependent Schr\"odinger equation, the time-reversal operator is taken to be anti-unitary, that is an endomorphism of the Hilbert space $\mathcal{H}$ mapping the inner product to its complex conjugate.
 It changes the sign of the momentum and time, keeping the position of a state unaltered, that is

 where a $\star$ denotes complex conjugation.
 On physical grounds a state is assumed to come back to itself up to a phase if acted on by $\T$ twice, so that